 - Law of Ukraine “On Amendments to Some Legislative Acts of Ukraine Regarding Deregulation in Agriculture # 867-VIII” of December 08, 2015

-Technical regulations in Ukraine are coordinated by the Department for Technical Regulations of the Ministry of Economic Development and Trade of Ukraine and developed by the State Enterprise Ukrainian Scientific, Research and Training Center for Certification, Standards, and Quality (SE “UkrNDNC) which serves as a national standardization body.
+Technical regulations in Ukraine are coordinated by the Department for Technical Regulations of the Ministry of Economy of Ukraine and developed by the State Enterprise Ukrainian Scientific, Research and Training Center for Certification, Standards, and Quality (SE “UkrNDNC) which serves as a national standardization body.
 Enforcement of the quality of products and their compliance to the national standards is done by the State Inspection for Food Safety and Consumer Protection.
 Certification is a fee-based service in Ukraine.
 This certification service is delegated to about 100 accredited certification agencies listed at the National Accreditation Agency of Ukraine.

 An importer, or its Ukrainian trading partner, are free to choose one of the accredited certification agencies and order a product certification needed for sale or production use of products in Ukraine.
 Depending on the type of product, testing, and applicable certification scheme, the certification process can take up to 30 days.